Albetx/Asil/README.md

 # AsIL Ecommerce

-This project is a e-commerce website powered by Angular 14 on the frontend and Spring Boot for the backend.
+This project is an e-commerce website powered by Angular 14 on the frontend and Spring Boot for the backend.

 <b>AsIL</b> is a middleman between customers and well known shopping websites.
 It contains selected products from different sites and provides to the customer the best deals, authentic recommendations and more.